ppriyansh2000/hashing-algorithm/README.md

 # hashing-algorithm

-Input - a text file containing strings output - hashed values of each string
+Input - a text file containing strings

+Output - hashed values of each string